Lancers Football -- Head Coach

 Office Phone: 626-585-3202

 Cell Phone: 626-688-7039

 Fred Fimbres became the 24th head coach in Pasadena City College football history when he was hired in June of 2011.

-Four of PCC's 2012 opponents advanced to the postseason, including fellow SCFA National Northern Conference foes Ventura (the conference champion) and Bakersfield, the eventual CCCAA state champion.
+Four of PCC's 2012 opponents advanced to the postseason, including fellow SCFA National Northern Conference foes Ventura (the conference champion) and Bakersfield, the eventual CCCAA state champion (later vacated title and forfeited 2012 season).
 PCC played both of those teams tough in late-season defeats.
 Pasadena was switched to the NNC for 2012 and 2013.